Turbo Takeaways

 Debt consolidation doesn’t eliminate your debts, but it allows you to combine multiple debts, such as personal loans and credit card balances, into a single loan.
 It can help make your debt easier to manage, reduce your monthly payments, and help you secure a lower interest rate if you have good credit.

-You can take out a debt consolidation loan to pay off credit cards, and if you’re able to secure a lower interest rate compared to what you’re paying on credit cards, it can help you pay off your debt faster.
+debt consolidation loan can help you pay off multiple credit card balances at once.
+You may secure a lower interest rate compared to what you’re paying on credit cards, helping you pay off your debt faster.

-Another option is a balance transfer credit card if you have excellent credit and can qualify for a 0% APR.
+Another option is a balance transfer credit card, which can be beneficial if you have excellent credit and can qualify for a 0% APR.
 If you can pay off your balance during the 0% APR promotional period, 100% of your payments will go toward your principal, not interest.

 3. Consider Debt Settlement